Latent Causal Socioeconomic Health Index: Methodology

 \Mycite{martin2002} discuss the unidentifiability issues that are prominent in item response models (a type of generalized linear mixed model) in their work.
 To address this issue in our framework, we truncate the distribution for one pre-selected country's health parameter, $H_{anc}$, to anchor our latent score's scale.
 A more in-depth discussion of the anchoring approach can be found in Section \ref{ssec:ident}.

 Note that a country's metrics are multivariate in nature.
-Thus, in our hierarchical model, we use a multivariate normal distribution on the first level in the hierarchy, i.e. the metric-level (Y-level) (equation (\ref{eq:MVNy})).
+Thus, in our hierarchical model, we use a multivariate normal distribution on the first level in the hierarchy, i.e. the metric level (Y-level) (equation (\ref{eq:MVNy})).
 We consider the previous years' covariates and metrics, averaged over years, as a set of combined covariates that drive the countries' health in the following year, which, in turn, is reflected by that year's metrics.

-Specifically, we designate the year 2015 as the current year, in which the treatment is administered, and we evaluate its effect on the country's socioeconomic health and metrics in the following year (2016). $\bm{X}^*$ denotes the averaged covariate values over the years 2010--2014.
-Similarly, $\bm{Y}^*$ denotes the averaged metric values over the years 2010--2014; to avoid collinearity, we retain only one of the metrics that show a correlation of 0.8+ with another metric or a covariate $X^*$ (see Table \ref{tab:variables}).
+Specifically, we designate the year 2015 as the current year, in which the treatment is administered, and we evaluate its effect on the country's socioeconomic health and metrics in the following year (2016).
+Pre-treatment covariates are $\bm{X}^*$ and $\bm{Y}^*$, where $\bm{X}^*$ denotes the averaged covariate values over the years 2010--2014.
+Similarly, $\bm{Y}^*$ denotes the averaged metric values over the years 2010--2014; to avoid collinearity among regressors, we retain only one of the $Y^*$'s that show a correlation of 0.8+ with another $Y^*$ or an $X^*$ (see Table \ref{tab:variables}).
 In particular, we eliminate the metrics one-by-one until all correlations between $\bm{X}^*$ and $\bm{Y^*}$ are less than 0.8.
 Both $\bm{X}^*$ and $\bm{Y}^*$ are regarded as predictors of latent health in 2016.
-(The exclusion of 2015 from the definitions of $\bm{X}^*$ and $\bm{Y}^*$ will be discussed in Section \ref{ssec:BPSA}.)
-Therefore, our base LHFI model (excluding GPS and spatial elements) with an `$H$-anchor' takes on the form below: and where MVN and TMVN denote the multivariate and truncated multivariate normal distributions, respectively.
+(The exclusion of 2015 from the definitions of $\bm{X}^*$ and $\bm{Y}^*$ will be further discussed in Section \ref{ssec:BPSA}.)
+Therefore, our base LHFI model (excluding spatial elements) with an `$H$-anchor' takes on the form and where MVN and TMVN denote the multivariate and truncated multivariate normal distributions, respectively.
 The TMVN is defined as the joint distribution of $N-1$ MVNs (for non-anchor countries) with a truncated normal (for $H_{anc}$).
 This joint distribution has mean $\bm{W^* \zeta}$ and an $N \times N$ diagonal covariance matrix $\Sigma_H$, which reflects the naive assumption that countries are independent given the covariates.
 See \Mycite{horrace2005} for full details of the TMVN formulation.
 Normality is assumed due to the nature of our metric variables (see Section \ref{sec:data}).

 At the Y-level, we let $\bm{y_i} = (y_{i1}, \ldots, y_{iP})^T$ be a $P \times \text{1}$ vector for the $i$th country's metrics in the year 2016 for $i = 1, \ldots, N$; $\bm{a} = (a_1, \ldots, a_P)^T$ be the $ P \times 1$ vector for the `loadings' of any country's health on its metrics; and $\Sigma_Y$ be the $P \times P$ covariance matrix for the 2016 metrics. \